Best Unicode Fonts for Discord Usernames and Bios

 - Keep most words in plain text for readability

-- Avoid full-width characters in server names — they can make discovery harder
+- Avoid full-width characters in server names — they can make discovery harder and wrap strangely in the sidebar

 Discord Nicknames Per Server